Freedom of information

 Complaints about ORIC

-ORIC responds to complaints about its staff and contractors in accordance with policy statement PS 03: Complaints about the Registrar’s staff and contractors.
-During 2016–17, eight complaints about staff were received, compared to two complaints received the year before.
-All but one of the complaints were resolved by 30 June.
-The remaining complaint was received verbally on 27 June 2017 and written details had not been provided by 30 June 2017.
-In all cases, the complainant was notified of the outcome within 20 business days in accordance with our service standard.
+ORIC responds to complaints about its staff and contractors in accordance with policy statement PS–03: Complaints about the Registrar’s staff and contractors.
+During 2017–18, one complaint about staff was received, compared to eight complaints received the year before.
+The complaint was reviewed and the complainant notified of the outcome.

-In 2016–17 ORIC received five ‘section 8’ notices from the Commonwealth Ombudsman.
-Under the Ombudsman Act 1976, the Ombudsman requested information from ORIC to help investigate complaints made to the Ombudsman about ORIC.
-The Registrar responded to all issues raised in the Ombudsman’s notices and in all five instances, the Ombudsman advised that no further investigations were warranted.
+In 2017–18 ORIC received one ‘section 8’ notice from the Commonwealth Ombudsman.
+Under the Ombudsman Act 1976, the Ombudsman requested information from ORIC to help investigate a complaint made to the Ombudsman about ORIC.
+The Registrar responded to all issues raised in the Ombudsman’s notice, and the Ombudsman advised that no further investigation was warranted.

 Legal services expenditure

-The tables that follow are a statement of legal services expenditure by ORIC for 2016–17 and provided in order to comply with paragraph 11.1(ba) of the Commonwealth’s Legal Services Directions 2017.
+The tables below are a statement of legal services expenditure by ORIC for 2017–18 and provided in order to comply with paragraph 11.1(ba) of the Commonwealth’s Legal Services Directions 2017.

 Note: Internal legal services expenditure was derived through estimates of the percentage of time spent by legally qualified staff on legal work.
 Expenditure was calculated using base salaries and overheads.